data61/PSL/MiLkMaId/README.md

    - the `induct` method takes at least one argument for the `rule` field, and
    - _all_ induction rule appears in one of the premises of some `==>`.
       - similar to assertion38.
-- [ ] 40.
+- [X] 40.
 Check if
-   - the proof obligation has variables of type `nat`,
+   - there is a free variable of type `nat` either in the first subgoal or one of the chained facts, and
-   - the `induct` method takes at least one argument as induction variables and
+   - the `induct` method takes at least one argument as induction variables, and
-   - all induction variables have type `nat`.
+   - none of induction variables has `nat` type.
 - [X] 41.
 Check if
    - the proof obligation has either `Set.member` or `Set.not_member`, and
    - there exists no induction variable that appears as part of the second argument to